Leader of the Opposition (Solomon Islands)

 In the Solomon Islands, the Leader of the Official Opposition is the leader of the largest political party in the National Parliament that is not in government.
 The title of "Leader of the Opposition" is common to the Commonwealth realms and several other Commonwealth countries, though in Solomon Islands it is specifically defined by the Constitution.
 The Leader of the Opposition appoints and leads a Shadow Cabinet.
-The current Leader of the Opposition, since December 2014, is Jeremiah Manele.
+The current Leader of the Opposition, since May 2026, is Manasseh Sogavare.

 Constitutional provisions

 The position of "Leader of the Official Opposition" is established by article 66 of the Constitution of 1978, which has been the country's Constitution since independence.
 Article 66 states that the Leader of the Opposition is appointed by the Governor-General, who chooses the Member of Parliament who is considered leader by a significant opposition group within Parliament.
 In practice, this means the Leader of the Opposition is elected by the members of the Opposition, and then formally recognised and appointed by the Governor-General.
 The Leader of the Opposition is dismissed by the Governor-General if they no longer enjoys the support of the Opposition.

 Article 66 also provides for the Governor-General to appoint a Leader of the Independent Members – i.e., a parliamentary leader of Members of Parliament who remain unaligned with the government or with the Opposition.